-Taken together, those who assent to evaluation or participation, or both, account for 70% of our sample.
-We continue by comparing this group with the rest of the sample.
-The remaining 30% are non-assenters of which 16% are full dissenters (to both evaluation and participation) and 14% are "others" with combinations of dissent, don't know or no answers.
-We first highlight a number of differences at the descriptive level, before proceeding to explore which factors associate with assent by means of a regression analysis.
+Taken together, those who assent to evaluation or participation, or both, account for 70 per cent of our sample.
+The remaining 30 per cent are non-assenters of which 16 per cent are full dissenters (to both evaluation and participation) and 14 per cent are "others" with combinations of dissent, don't know or no answers.